Luggage Storage in +40 locations around Paris

 If you need someone to turn to, remember that customer online chat support is available 24/7.

-We believe in making your travels as smooth and easy as possible, which is why it is important for us that NO FEES are charged to you until your luggage is dropped off.
+We believe in making your travels as smooth as possible, which is why it is important for us that NO FEES are charged to you until your luggage has been picked up by you.

-Use our online booking service to choose a luggage storage site in Paris that is most convenient to your location and schedule.
-You can either book on arrival at the shop or book online in advance to secure your spot.
+Use our online booking service to choose a luggage storage site in Paris that is most convenient and suits your travel needs best.
+You can either book on arrival at the shop or book online in advance to secure your Paris city locker.
 Make an advance booking and you’re guaranteed a space for your luggage.

 But we know that sometimes plans change, especially when you’re on the road.
 So if you don’t show up, there’s no charge.
 Nada.
 Zero.
 Zip.
 Zilch.
 Nothing!
-And no, you don’t even have to cancel!
+And no, you don’t even have to cancel your booking!

-For even more comfort you can download our LuggageHero bag storage app where you can easily see all our locations around Paris.
-With our luggage storage app, you are able to store your bags anywhere in our 1000+ locations.
+For even more comfort you can download our LuggageHero bag storage app where you can easily see all our locations for storing luggage around Paris.
+With our luggage storage app, you are able to store your bags in any of our 40+ locations in Paris.
+Click here for information on how to use the luggage storage app in Paris.

 2020 Guide: Luggage Storage Paris

-You may be confused with the rules and regulations and wonder where bags and luggage are allowed in your travel destination.
-LuggageHero understands your pain and is happy to give you a big help.
-You just simply click Find Luggage Storage & Lockers in Paris and have a quick look to find all the updated information for your amazing trip.
+You may be confused with the rules and regulations and wonder where bags and luggage are allowed to be stored around your travel destination.
+You might be wondering where to leave luggage in Paris.
+LuggageHero understands you and is happy to provide you with clarity and assistance.
+All you have to do is simply click Find Luggage Storage & Lockers in Paris and take a quick look around to find all the updated information you need for your amazing trip.

 Also, if you just need some travel inspiration then we encourage you to take a look at the winners of the “Best Travel Blogs Paris 2020”.
-Click here in order to see the winner and read a short resume about what their blogs are about.
+Click here to see who the winner is and read a short blurb on what their blogs are about.

 FAQ for luggage storage in Paris 2020